Pylons/pyramid/docs/narr/introduction.rst

 Class-Based and Function-Based Views
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Pyramid has a structured, unified conception of views.
-Views can be
+Pyramid has a structured, unified conception of a :term:`view callable`.
-functions, methods of classes, or even instances.
-When you add a new view,
+View callables can be functions, methods of classes, or even instances.
+When
-you can choose to make it a function or a method of a class; in either case,
+you add a new view callable, you can choose to make it a function or a method
-Pyramid treats it largely the same way.
-You can change your mind later, and
+of a class; in either case, Pyramid treats it largely the same way.
+You can
-move code between methods of classes and functions.
-A collection of similar
+change your mind later, and move code between methods of classes and
-view callables can be attached to a single class as methods, if that floats
+functions.
+A collection of similar view callables can be attached to a
+single class as methods, if that floats your boat, and they can share
-your boat, and they can share initialization code as necessary.
-All kinds of
+initialization code as necessary.
+All kinds of views are easy to understand
-views are easy to understand and use and operate similarly.
-There is no
+and use and operate similarly.
+There is no phony distinction between them;
-phony distinction between them; they can be used for the same purposes.
+they can be used for the same purposes.

 Example: :ref:`view_config_placement`.